licht1stein/repo-hydra.el/README.md

 # repo-hydra
 Easily create repo-specific menus.

-This library was inspired by an amazingly instructinve [interview](https://www.youtube.com/watch?v=2nH59edD5Uo) by Juan Monetta ([@jpmonettas](https://github.com/jpmonettas)), he also wrote the main macro which I only slightly improved and turned into a library.
+This library was inspired by an amazingly instructive [interview](https://www.youtube.com/watch?v=2nH59edD5Uo) by Juan Monetta ([@jpmonettas](https://github.com/jpmonettas)), he also wrote the main macro which I only slightly improved and turned into a library.

 ## Examples
 ### Normal repo hydra